v8/v8.dev/src/blog/v8-release-93.md

 ### Error cause

 Starting in v9.3, the various built-in `Error` constructors are extended to accept an options bag with a `cause` property for the second parameter.
 If such an options bag is passed, the value of the `cause` property is installed as an own property on the `Error` instance.
 This provides a standardized way to chain errors.

-For example,
+For example:

 ```javascript
 let parentError = new Error('parent');